micmejia/bible-dump/AMPC/Matthew/Matt 10.md

-Are not two [^j]little sparrows sold for a penny?
+Are not two little sparrows sold for a penny?
 And yet not one of them will fall to the ground without your Father's leave (consent) _and_ notice.